Convert your checklist into Mobile App

 A photo says a thousand words, but an annotated photo says exactly what was found and where.
 Mark up defects, highlight concerns, and add context directly on inspection photos.

-Quick Answer: Image annotations in Inspectly360 let inspectors draw directly on inspection photos to mark defects, add measurements, and explain what was found.
-Inspectors use arrows, callouts, text labels, and severity colours, then the annotated photo attaches to the inspection item automatically.
-It works offline.
+Image annotations in Inspectly360 let inspectors draw directly on inspection photos to mark defects, add measurements, and explain what was found.
+Inspectors use arrows, callouts, text labels, and severity colours, then the annotated photo attaches to the inspection item automatically, and it works offline.
 It replaces vague, context-free photos and the back-and-forth messages needed to explain which crack, which pipe, or which fixture is the problem.

-Image annotations in Inspectly360 turn raw inspection photos into clear, actionable evidence.
-A photo without context creates confusion: was the crack in the beam or the column, and which pipe is leaking?
-Inspectly360's annotation tools let inspectors draw directly on photos to highlight defects, mark exact locations, add measurements, and apply severity colours.
-The annotated image attaches automatically to the relevant checklist item, issue, or corrective action.
-Everyone from the field crew to the client sees precisely what was found and where, without a single follow-up message or phone call.
+Photo annotation in Inspectly360 turns raw inspection photos into clear evidence.
+A photo without context creates confusion: was the crack in the beam or the column?
+Inspectors draw directly on the image to highlight defects, mark exact locations, add measurements, and apply severity colours, so every annotated photo explains itself.
+Each image attaches automatically to the checklist item, issue, or corrective action, so the evidence is easy to audit later and ready for client reports and regulators.

 How Image Annotations works